Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Introduction

 \begin{remark} The main example of such a limiting measure $\mu$ is the {\bf Mirzakhani measure}, which is a $P$-invariant measure in the class of Lebesgue that is locally induced by Thurston measure on $\ML_g$ and Weil-Petersson measure on $\M_g$.\footnote{The pushforward under the projection $\PoM_g\to \M_g$ is also often called the Mirzakhani measure.} \end{remark}

 There is a $P$-invariant {\bf Masur--Smillie--Veech probability measure} $\nu^1_{\cQ}$ in the class of Lebesgue on every component of every stratum $\mathcal Q^1$ of unit area quadratic differentials.
 The pullback of the Masur--Smillie--Veech measure of the principal stratum of quadratic differentials is the Mirzakhani measure \cite{MirzEQ}.
 More generally, the $\cO^*\nu_\cQ^1$-typical point in $\PoM_g$ is a pair $(X,\lambda)$ where $\lambda$ is a minimal geodesic lamination whose support cuts $X$ into a union of regular ideal $(\kappa_i+2)$-gons, where $\sing=(\kappa_1, ..., \kappa_n)$ is the partition of $4g-4$ defining $\cQ^1$.
-It is tempting to try to use the map $\cO$ to stratify $\PoM_g$ to address questions about the topological dynamics of the earthquake flow.
-However, basic topological features of the preimages of strata are not well understood.

-Throughout the paper, we develop ``train track coordinate charts'' for $\PoM_g$ by analogy with period coordinate charts for strata and their boundaries in $\QoM_g$.
-These tools should be useful for understanding the topological structure of (the correct notion of) strata in $\PoM_g$.
-Furthermore, a more complete description of the closure of a stratum would lead to finer results in the direction of Theorem \ref{mainthm:push measures from P to Q} analogous to the statement of Theorem \ref{mainthm:measure convergence strata}; see \S\ref{sec:continuous a.e.}.
+Using the aforementioned duality between train tracks and cellulations, we develop ``train track coordinate charts'' for subsets of $\PoM_g$ by analogy with period coordinate charts for strata and their boundaries in $\QoM_g$.
+These tools are useful for understanding the topological structure of the pullbacks of strata in $\PoM_g$ and will be used in future work to elucidate the structure of the measures $\cO^*\nu_\cQ^1$.

 Along the way towards Theorem \ref{maintheorem:O and Oinv continuous}, we establish other basic structural properties of the maps $\cO$ and $\cO\inverse$.
 For example, in \S\ref{sec:thin_parts}, we show that co-bounded sets in $\PoM_g$ do not necessarily map to co-bounded sets in $\QoM_g$ (Example \ref{example:thicktothin}).
 In contrast, $\cO\inverse$ does map co-bounded sets in $\QoM_g$ to co-bounded sets in $\PoM_g$ (Proposition \ref{prop:thinparts} and Corollary \ref{cor:thinparts}).
 This addresses Remark 5.10 in Wright's notes on Mirzakhani's work on the earthquake flow \cite{Wright_MirzEQ}.